-Next you discuss with your team and ideally also with one or two potential users the user’s desired objectives: what does he / she wants to achieve?
-Which are the main (working) results which contribute to achieve his / her objectives?
+Next, you discuss with your team, and ideally also with one or two potential users, the user’s desired objectives: what does he / she want to achieve?
+Which are the main (working) results which contribute to achieving his / her objectives?
 To do so it’s crucial to understand how the user’s performance is measured.
-To get this understanding the following artefacts can help:
+To get this understanding the following artifacts can help:

 Use blue cards to document the objectives and results.

 In the third step, based on the goals and results, you derive the decisions and actions that the user can make or perform.
 It is important here to understand what decision-making authority and scope of action the secondary user has to display to him / her the information that is relevant for his / her decision-making.

 For this step, you also use the blue cards.

 Step 4 of 6

 Turn now to the red cards and ask the question of which problems and risks the user is facing while achieving his / her objectives, reaching results, taking actions, and finding the best decisions.
 Which are the user’s efforts, costs, obstacles, problems, uncertainties, and so on, in short, the user’s pains which keep him awake at night?
 Place the corresponding red card close to the related objective, result, action, or decision.